-A commercial mortgage is a type of loan used to finance the purchase or refinance of a commercial property, such as an office building, shopping center, industrial warehouse, or apartment complex.
-Commercial mortgages are usually issued by banks or other financial institutions, and they typically have higher interest rates than residential mortgages.
+A commercial mortgage lets you finance or refinance a commercial property, like an office, shopping center, warehouse, or apartment building.
+Banks and other financial institutions offer these loans with higher interest rates than residential mortgages.
 The exact rate you’ll pay depends on several factors, including the type of property you’re buying and your credit score.
-In this article, we’ll provide an overview of how commercial mortgage rates are calculated and what you can do to get the best possible rate on your loan.
+In this article, we explain how lenders calculate commercial mortgage rates and show you how to secure the best rate for your loan.

 What is a commercial mortgage and how does it differ from a residential mortgage?

-A commercial mortgage is a loan taken to purchase a commercial property, such as an office building or shop.
-This type of loan differs from a residential mortgage in a few key ways.
-Firstly, with a commercial mortgage, the borrower’s credit can be evaluated based on their business activity rather than solely their personal income.
+A commercial mortgage lets you borrow money to buy a commercial property like an office or a shop.
+This loan differs from a residential mortgage in several ways.
+With a commercial mortgage, the lender reviews your business activity instead of focusing only on your personal income.
 Secondly, since business activity can be unpredictable, lenders typically require larger down payments or higher interest rates for commercial mortgages.
-Finally, due to taxation and other considerations, the terms for commercial mortgages may also include additional details about how funds from the property can be used or distributed.
+Tax rules and other factors shape commercial mortgage terms, define how you use or distribute the property’s funds.
 As such, it’s important to carefully review the conditions of any potential loan before committing.

 How are commercial mortgage rates calculated?

 Now that you know what a commercial mortgage is, you’re probably wondering how its rates are calculated.
 As seen at CommLoan.com, commercial mortgage rates are typically calculated based on an index plus a spread.
-An index is an interest rate published by a national or international financial institution, and the index is used as a baseline for calculating mortgage rates.
-The index will remain fixed over time and should be closely monitored by borrowers in order to calculate when they are paying interest.
-A spread is an additional percentage charged above the index rate, which can vary significantly depending on factors such as the borrower’s credit score, type of loan, size of the loan, and other risks associated with the loan.
-Understanding how commercial mortgage rates are calculated enables business owners to make more informed decisions when it comes to borrowing funds for their commercial property needs.
+An index is an interest rate that a financial institution publishes for use as a mortgage baseline.
+The index stays the same for long periods, and borrowers should monitor it to track their interest costs.
+A spread adds a percentage above the index and can change based on credit, loan type, loan size, and risk.
+When you understand how commercial mortgage rates work, you make smarter decisions when borrowing for your property needs.

 What factors affect commercial mortgage rates?